 The City of Central Point resolves as follows:

-The Management Compensation Plan for City of Central Point management employees, as revised and attached, is hereby ratified and adopted retroactive to January 1, 2017.
+The Management Compensation Plan for City of Central Point management employees, as revised and attached, is hereby ratified and adopted.

-Passed by the Council and signed by me in authentication of its passage this day of February, 2017
+Passed by the Council and signed by me in authentication of its passage this day of October, 2018.